LucasIsasmendi/portfolio/languages/english/books/aep.md

 - `tongue`: tip stays behind the bottom front teeth, and the middle/front part of the tongue arches up towards the roof of the mouth.
 It doesn’t touch the roof of the mouth, but it is very close.
 - `lips`: The corners of the lips pull a little wide, sort of like a smile—they’re not quite relaxed.
 - `tension`: little jaw and tongue tension as possible.
-- `resonte`: Feel the vibration between your tongue and hard palate.
+- `resonate`: Feel the vibration between your tongue and hard palate.
 But, as always, keep it connected to that lower placement at the base of the neck and upper chest.

 #### [v3.12 — The EE as in SHE [i] Vowel](engl.io/aer)
 - ⤵️: please[pliz], keep[kip], police[pәˈlis], meet[mit], each[itʃ]